Apply to become a firefighter/paramedic.

 Eligibility list

-This competition may be used to fill future vacancies within the next six months.
-Qualified candidates will be placed on an eligibility list.
 If a position becomes available, you may receive a conditional job offer, pending the results of a pre-employment medical assessment and any other conditions of employment being met.

 To remain eligible, applicants must maintain:

-• A valid Alberta Class 3 Drivers’ License with airbrake endorsement or proof of equivalency
+• a valid Alberta Class 3 Drivers’ License with airbrake endorsement or proof of equivalency

-• A Driver's Abstract of six or less demerits
+• a Driver's Abstract of six or less demerits

-• An original Vulnerable Sector Check that has not disclosed or located a criminal record or record of criminal convictions
+• an original Vulnerable Sector Check that has not disclosed or located a criminal record or record of criminal convictions

-• Physical fitness - maintained to at least the level that was determined by the University of Alberta Physical Fitness Test
+• physical fitness maintained to at least the level that was determined by the University of Alberta Physical Fitness Test

 Have questions?